atomjump/medimage-addon-ehr-soaptest/README.md

 # medimage-addon-ehr-soaptest

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/medimage-addon-ehr-soaptest.git__

 A testing configuration against a chosen-at-random public SOAP server.

 To create your own EHR connector, use this package as a template.
 The only files